Grade Accelerator Programme

 4. Students are not allowed to share or disseminate any material by The Centre to anyone who is not a student from The Centre.

-5. Students who are found committing the above offence may be subjected to instant dismissal from The Centre.
+5. Students who are found committing the above offence may be subject to instant dismissal from The Centre.
 In such cases, no fee refund will be made.

 9.0 ACADEMIC YEAR & CLOSURE